erykjj/jwpublib/README.md

 # JWPubLib

 This is a collection of reference works packaged as *.jwpub* archives that can be added to the **JW Library** app[^1] by simply downloading the "Latest release" and **tapping/double-clicking the downloaded file** (on Windows, you can also drag and drop the file into the "Library" section of the JW Library app).
-It will appear in the "Guidelines" section (*Library* → *DOWNLOADED* tab → *Guidelines* section).
+It will appear in the *DOWNLOADED* tab.

 The material provided here is ***not* copyrighted**; it is in the **Public Domain**.
 However, the production code/methods *cannot* be shared; the same goes for the source material — you can find it all online.
 Thanks for understanding and for not insisting.